jarnix/laravel-auto-environment/README.md

 Put your different configuration files in the app's "/config" folder, or another folder (specified as a parameter), local.env, testing.env, production.env.

-1) You can use the autodetect feature of this code:
+You can use the autodetect feature of this code and customize the parameters:
 ```
 envsFolder: where you put the .env files (local.env, production.env...)
 hostnameLocalRegexp: the regexp for the hostname in local mode (cli)